Building a Wi-Fi Controlled Remote Antenna Switch with ESP32

 Programming the ESP32

-- Install Arduino IDE with ESP32 board support (instructions here)
+1. Install Arduino IDE and add ESP32 board support (instructions here).

-- Select board: "ESP32 Dev Module" from Tools → Board
+2. Select the board: Choose "ESP32 Dev Module" (or your specific dev board) under Tools → Board.

 How It Works

-- Connect your phone or computer to the "AntennaSwitch" Wi-Fi network
+1. Connect your phone, tablet, or PC to the "AntennaSwitch" Wi-Fi network.

 RF Switching Considerations